Travel advisory: Kumamoto earthquake

 The Five Bridges drive is famous and beautiful, but it is also a traffic-prone 90-minute slog from Kumamoto city.

-The ferry options reach Amakusa from different angles, and each one suits a different family route:
+The two ferry routes reach Amakusa from different angles, and each one suits a different family itinerary:

-- Misumi car ferry: ~30 min crossing from Mitsumi pier (Yatsushiro) to Hondo
+- Misumi car ferry: ~30 min crossing from Misumi port (Uki City, Kumamoto) to Amakusa

-- Kuchinotsu ferry: ~30 min from Shimabara peninsula to Oniike port (Amakusa)
+- Kuchinotsu ferry: ~30 min from the Shimabara peninsula (Nagasaki side) to Oniike port on Amakusa

 - Bridge drive: 90 min from Kumamoto city via 5 connected islands